This disorder may be caused by diseases, medications, and toxins that damage the kidneys.

 Acute tubulointerstitial nephritis

 When tubulointerstitial nephritis develops suddenly, the amount of urine produced may be normal or less than normal.
 Sometimes the amount of urine produced is excessive and people urinate more frequently and waken during the night to urinate (nocturia).
 If the cause is pyelonephritis, symptoms may include fever, painful urination, and pain in the lower back or side (flank).
 If the cause is an allergic reaction, symptoms may include fever and a rash.

 Chronic tubulointerstitial nephritis

-When tubulointerstitial nephritis develops gradually, the first symptoms to appear are those of kidney failure, Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
-Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney... read more such as itchiness, fatigue, decreased appetite, nausea, vomiting, and difficulty breathing.
+When tubulointerstitial nephritis develops gradually and progressively worsens, the first symptoms to appear are those of kidney failure, Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney failure has many possible causes.
+Some lead to a rapid decline in kidney function... read more such as itchiness, fatigue, decreased appetite, nausea, vomiting, and difficulty breathing.
 Blood pressure is normal or only slightly above normal in the early stages of the disease.
 The amount of urine produced may be greater than normal.

 Sometimes imaging tests